-Tips on Taking Your Cat to the Vet
+Four Tips for Taking Your Cat to the Veterinarian

 1. Get your cat used to his carrier

 Well before the day of the vet visit, try leaving the carrier out with the door open and a tasty treat inside.
 Make sure the carrier is large enough for your cat to move around comfortably.
 Let him rest inside the carrier and then leave when he wants to.
 Positive experiences with the carrier beforehand can help avert the notorious mad dash for a hiding spot whenever the carrier appears.
-Learn more about making the carrier a safe place for your cat with our cat answer tool and a brochure by the American Association of Feline Practitioners [PDF].
+Consider using a calming spray, such as Feliway®, in the carrier at least 30 minutes before your trip to the vet.
+Learn more about making the carrier a safe place for your cat from our cat answer tool and a brochure by the American Association of Feline Practitioners [PDF].

 2. Find a cat-friendly veterinarian

-It's not always easy to choose a veterinarian.
-Thankfully, some vets focus exclusively on cats, and even set up their space so your kitty does not have to come nose-to-nose with a curious canine.
+It's not always easy to choose the right veterinarian.
+Thankfully, some vets focus exclusively on cats.
+Others help reduce the stress of visits by setting up their offices to keep cats and dogs apart.
 Check with the American Association of Feline Practitioners to find an accommodating vet.

 3. Praise your cat for a job well done

-Preventive care and diagnosing a health problem early on can actually save you money.
-We've got resources designed to make it easier to afford those yearly (or twice-yearly) vet visits that are key to helping you and your cat enjoy a long, healthy life together.
+Did you know that preventive care and diagnosing a health problem early on can actually save you money?
+Also, take a look at the resources we've created to make it easier for you to afford those yearly (or twice-yearly) vet visits and other kinds of health care that are so key to helping you and your cat enjoy a long, healthy life together.